thomasp-gfz/WaterBalanceR_JOSS/README.md

 The model needs at least NDVI data (GeoTIFF), a shapefile containing the AOI and a shapefile containing the irrigation amount.
 To show maps and detailed results for certain spots, you can also add a shapefile containting polygons for the spots the you are interested in.
 The folder "example_data" contains a set of data, that is the minimum required to run the model as well as as a script that is configured accordingly.

 ### NDVI data
-The NDVI data needs to be either processed from DJI Phantom 4 Multispectral UAV using Pixer4Dmapper-othomosaics and/or PlanetScope images.
-The naming of the files is done by the date of recording [YYYYMMDD] followed by an underscore and the abbrivation of the source, i.e. for an image that was captured by PlanetScope ("Plan") on 15th July 2023, it should be "20230715_Plan.tiff", or for an orthomosaic from DJI Phantom 4 Multispectral ("P4M1"), it should be "20230715_P4M1.tiff".
-The timepan of your NDVI data also defines the timespan of dates for your results.
+The NDVI data needs to be either processed from DJI Phantom 4 Multispectral UAV using Pixer4Dmapper-othomosaics and/or PlanetScope images and/or Sentinel-2 images.
+The naming of the files is done by the date of recording [YYYYMMDD] followed by an underscore and the abbrivation of the source, i.e. for an image that was captured by PlanetScope ("Plan") on 15th July 2023, it should be "20230715_Plan.tiff", or for an orthomosaic from DJI Phantom 4 Multispectral ("P4M1"), it should be "20230715_P4M1.tiff" or for an orthomosaic from Sentinel-2 ("Sen2"), it should be "20230715_Sen2.tiff".
+The timespan of your NDVI data also defines the timespan of dates for your results.

 ### AOI ("shape_site")
 You need a shapefile containing a polygon from your AOI